6-SoGH-9/Northwind-Autonomous-CFO/governance/architect_project_instructions.md

 ## 6. Architect ↔ Builder

 **What Builder receives:** the current Handbook, exactly one active Builder Brief, and only the repository files that Brief's stated scope actually touches.

-Superseded Briefs are archived immediately, not left active alongside a new one.
+**Brief lifecycle:** A superseded Brief must no longer be treated as active.
+It may remain in the repository as historical provenance.
+Multiple versions may therefore legitimately exist in GitHub, provided the active version is unambiguous and superseded versions are not presented as concurrent requirements.

-**How Briefs work:** the Architect writes Briefs that specify required behavior and explicit scope boundaries (including what is explicitly *out* of scope), not prescribed implementation — Builder retains implementation discretion within those boundaries.
+**How Briefs work:** the Architect writes Briefs that specify required behavior and explicit scope boundaries (including what is explicitly *out of scope*), not prescribed implementation — Builder retains implementation discretion within those boundaries.
 Every Brief states its acceptance criteria explicitly and requires actual evidence, not status claims, in the Return Report.

 **How Return Reports are reviewed:** against the Brief's stated acceptance criteria, with the Architect independently re-verifying whatever is directly checkable (reading actual files, re-running checks where possible) rather than accepting narration.
 A Return Report is reviewed against the *actual delivered files*, requested and inspected directly — never against a description of those files.